-The Open Meeting Law, however, does not prohibit a member of a public body from voicing an opinion or discussing an issue with the public either at a venue other than a public meeting of the body, or through media outlets or other public broadcast communications or technological means, so long as the "opinion or discussion is not principally directed at or directly given to another member of the public body," and "there is no concerted plan to engage in collective deliberation to take legal action."
+While discussion of the public body's business may take place only in a public meeting or an executive session in accordance with the requirements of the Open Meeting Law, the Open Meeting Law does not prohibit a member of a public body from voicing an opinion or discussing an issue with the public either at a venue other than a public meeting of the body, or through media outlets or other public broadcast communications or technological means, so long as the "opinion or discussion is not principally directed at or directly given to another member of the public body," and "there is no concerted plan to engage in collective deliberation to take legal action."
 A.R.S. § 38-431.09(B); Ariz.
-Att'y Gen. Op I07-013.
+Att'y Gen. Op 107-013.

-7.5.2 Circumvention of the Open Meeting Law.
+7.5.2 Circumventing the Open Meeting Law.